 - Flour and grains attract small insects and the fats in them can go rancid.
 Store them in airtight containers in the cool and dark.
 If you find small moths in the pantry, you may have to throw everything in the pantry out because their eggs can be anywhere.
 These buggers are hard to get rid of once they show up.

 - Keep spices out of direct sunlight.
 Cool and dark is best.

 - If you marinate or brine your meat, it must be kept in a refrigerator or cooler.

 - Anything touching raw meat becomes contaminated and must be properly cleaned.
 Use a bleach solution on anything except food.
 Depending on the concentration of acid and salt they might inhibit growth, but they won’t make your food or countertop safe.
 And when research labs want to store their cultures of microbes for later research, they freeze them.
 A hot dishwasher and its detergent will make things safe.
 For countertops, cutting boards, knives, meat grinders, and other things that can’t go in the dishwasher, bleach is your go-to sanitizer.

-- After you rinse meat in the sink you must wash the sink thoroughly.
-Soaps with bleach such as Comet are good for cleaning sinks, counters, and cutting boards.
-Use the bleach solution described in the sidebar article.
+- If you rinse meat in the sink keep the water pressure low so you don’t splatter bacteria on the counter, clean dishes in the dish drain, and on the faucet handles.
+When you are done you must wash the sink thoroughly.
+Cleansers with bleach such as Comet are good for cleaning sinks, counters, and cutting boards.
 Scrub your sink often!